 If 2014 was a watershed, then 2017 is a tipping point, or a reckoning.

 While reading The Mother of All Questions, I kept thinking of bleak epilogues.
 Titled "Obama Says Movements Like Black Lives Matter 'Can't Just Keep Yelling'," a New York Times story from last year recounts a private meeting between the president and a group of young black activists in the White House in 2014.
 According to the author's retelling, the activists told President Obama they felt "their voices were not being heard."
 President Obama replied, "You are sitting in the Oval Office, talking to the president of the United States."
 Their voices were being heard—what the activists really wanted was to be listened to, a fundamental disconnect Solnit also fails to take into account.
 Last week, 22-year-old Daniela Vargas, an undocumented immigrant who came to the United States when she was seven and who had been granted permission to stay in 2012 under the Deferred Action for Childhood Arrivals program, spoke at a news conference in Mississippi about her fears of deportation under Trump's administration.
-Shortly afterwards, she was handcuffed, detained, and informed she would be sent back to Argentina without a hearing.
+Shortly after, she was handcuffed, detained, and informed she would be sent back to Argentina without a hearing.
 Solnit argues, "Silence is what allows people to suffer without recourse, what allows hypocrisies and lies to grow and flourish, crimes to go unpunished."
 She doesn't add that often, hypocrisies and lies flourish regardless of the shards of broken silence lying at our feet.
 Our voices are being heard; the people in power just don't care.

 The last couple of years have been full of disappointing stories like this, tales that initially seemed like they would demonstrate the triumph of the activist spirit only to reveal that, at best, the arc of the moral universe is long indeed.
 Of the woman sexually assaulted behind a dumpster by Stanford student Brock Turner in 2015, Solnit notes, "She broke the silence (though she didn't break the shame and fear that often keeps rape victims anonymous)."
 This is undoubtedly true.
 I remember the furor surrounding the survivor's letter, which was posted on BuzzFeed after a judge sentenced Turner to only six months in jail.
 It indeed felt at the time as if the entire country was outraged by what had happened—until a couple of members of BuzzFeed staff tweeted tone-deaf responses to the traffic the letter generated.
-(Editor-in-chief Ben Smith tweeted that BuzzFeed News "hasn't had anything shared like this since the dress," while a features writer marveled at the letter's "social lift.")
+(Editor-in-chief Ben Smith said that BuzzFeed News "hasn't had anything shared like this since the dress," while a features writer marveled at the letter's "social lift.")
 And then Turner was released from jail three months early, and the judge, who gave Turner such a light sentence because more jail time would have had "a severe impact on him," was cleared of misconduct.

 The cynical assumption of feminist principles—BuzzFeed certainly gave the survivor a supportive platform break her silence—for capitalistic gain is a problem many feminists have written about, particularly recently, but you can still argue that spreading the movement this way will help it grow and prosper.
 (To Solnit, hashtag campaigns, like male feminists, are unquestioningly beautiful and necessary, never tedious or naked attempts at point scoring.)
 Also unacknowledged in Solnit's book, though, is what happens when these newly widespread principles—the importance of having your voice heard, of telling your story, of "breaking silences"—are co-opted and used to fight against justice and equality.
 We saw this happen with fake news; as people on the left began identifying the role falsified news sites played in spreading largely pro-conservative misinformation, Donald Trump began accusing the New York Times of the same kind of outright lying, draining the phrase of its meaning, and therefore its power.
 When the repugnant alt-right celebrity Milo Yiannopoulos was protested out of several appearances at universities, and then when he was dropped as a CPAC speaker and had his book pulled by Simon & Schuster following comments he made about sex with underage boys, some figures on the right cried that he was being censored, silenced.
 (In 2016, Yiannopoulos was featured in a documentary called Silenced: The War on Free Speech.)